multiversx/mx-chain-scripts/README.md

 If there's ever a need to start a separate seed/boot node - there's a seednode binary available in the $CUSTOM_HOME/elrond-utils folder.
 This binary will start a new seed node that can be used as a fallback if the primary seed nodes are experiencing issues.
-The seednode requires a p2p.toml file to use for its settings, so you would also have to download that configuration file:
+The seednode requires a p2p.toml file to use for its settings, so you would also have to download that configuration file (in accordance with your `ENVIRONMENT` variable):

-  	  `mkdir -p config && curl -o config/p2p.toml https://raw.githubusercontent.com/ElrondNetwork/elrond-config/master/p2p.toml`
+    `mkdir -p config && curl -o config/p2p.toml https://raw.githubusercontent.com/ElrondNetwork/elrond-config-(mainnet|testnet|devnet)/master/p2p.toml`

   Example:
       `./seeednode --help` will display all available arguments/options